You want to use these perks to maximize your chances of Survival in Dead by Daylight!

 9. Unbreakable – William “Bill” Overbeck

-For example, you don’t have to pick yourself up.
-You can quite literally 99% your recovery bar 35% faster thanks to the perk, and then wait for someone to finish your recovery.
+For example, you don't have to pick yourself up.
+Thanks to the perk, you can quite literally 99% of your recovery bar 35% faster and then wait for someone to finish your recovery.
 Which is huge in its own right.
-If no other option remains, you should pick up yourself though.
+If no other option remains, you should pick it up.

-But best of all, the perk works even when you are not using it at all!
+But best of all, the perk works even when you are not using it!
 Many Killers are afraid to leave anyone down on the ground and chase other Survivors just because Unbreakable exists.
 And in the back of any Killers mind is the thought that they can lose an easy hook if they commit to something else.